The-Dab/the-dab.github.io/_posts/2019-09-19-flower-language.md

 But what about if they're not beautiful no matter what but you still want to seem nice?
 That's where the clematis comes into play.
 ![Clematis](/img/flower2.png)
-This is a flower that represents inner beauty and intelligence (two attributes that are known how well they come across in a club).
+This is a flower that represents inner beauty and intelligence (two attributes that are known for how well they come across in a club).

 The Honey Flower is a flower of secret and forbidden love.
 ![Honey Flower](/img/flower3.png)